Today’s Earth Day STEAM Activity is getting outdoors to learn about our five senses!

 Do today’s activity outdoors with caution!
 If you have an herb or vegetable garden you may have something your kids can taste, otherwise have a picnic outside and ask them to describe their picnic food: sweet, sour, salty, bitter, or savory.

 We tasted the mint in our herb garden, my kids said it was spicy and sweet.
-Then my daughter wanted to taste the radish we picked from our garden.
-You can see her hilarious reaction to tasting the radish in the video below.
+Then my daughter wanted to taste the radish we picked from our garden…she was not a fan, but I was proud of her for tasting it.

 We had a blast exploring our yard with our senses and I hope you and your children do too.
 This activity was actually part of my kindergartener’s science assignment for this week.
 I love how his teacher is making learning interesting and fun!
 Have you had a similar assignment for your kindergartener?